How to Enable or Disable Firewall on Ubuntu

 Example Output:

-For users who allowed SSH access, you will see it listed under the ‘Action’ column.
+For users who are allowed SSH access, it is listed under the ‘Action’ column.

 Detailed Firewall Status